ArtOfCode-/concaten/README.md

-##Concaten v0.4.2
+# Concaten v0.5.3

 Concaten is a concatenative, stack-based, strongly but optionally strictly typed, hyperdynamic, garbage-collected, interpreted programming language.
 In order, that means that:

 1. **concatenative** - Each "word" (Concaten's version of a function) is applied to the results of the one that appears before it in the source code.